 I try to take negative reviews and use them to make my work better.
 I really do.
 I also understand that you can’t entertain everyone.
 Sometimes some people are just not going to like some books.
 But I had no idea what to do with this review, because I can not connect it to reality as I know it.

 I do not hate “Big Pharma.”
 I have serious chronic health issues, and “Big Pharma” keeps me alive.
 I do take issue with companies price-gouging or releasing new drugs strictly to avoid patent expiration losses, but so does any informed and humane citizen, and more importantly, none of that ever comes up in the book.
-Ever.
+At all.

 The things in the book that could possibly considered pharma-related are Mab discussing how menstrual cups are better than tampons in a survival situation, her handing out Midol for the caffeine, and the gang trying to bring life-saving drugs back to the new city of survivors.
 If anything, my message was “drugs are good, and we’re going to have a lot of problems if they ever disappear.”